misheMatcha/dassana_coding_challege/README.md

 - Related videos do not have links

 ## Future Features
-- Sidebar for a more complete experience
+- ~Sidebar for a more complete experience~ (added: 02/12/2020)
 - Comments
 - Video description with show more/less toggle
+- 404/Error page
+- Hosting for easier access instead of cloning the repo